natalieagus/50002-2022/_problemset/problemset3.md

 	<div  cursor="pointer"  class="collapsible">Show Answer</div>  <div  class="content_answer">
 	<p>
-	No, the circuit won't operate correctly since $$t_{CD.REG} < t_{HOLD.REG}$$, i.e., the output of the left register doesn't meet the required hold time when connected directly to the input of the right register.
+	No, the circuit won't operate correctly since $$t_{CD.REG} < t_{HOLD.REG}$$ i.e., the output of the left register doesn't meet the required hold time when connected directly to the input of the right register.
 	</p>
 	</div><br>